-Description of the conditions to achive the Target data rate
+Description of the conditions to achieve the Target data rate

 The modulated spectrum bandwidth of the waveform is determined by the modulation speed and the modulation scheme such as multi-level Quadrature Amplitude Modulation.
 The limiting factors of transmission bandwidth of 300-GHz link are up and down conversion frequency responses.

 The specification of base transceiver stations is known as a Common Public Radio Interface (CPRI) [4] which specifies the key internal interface of base transceiver stations between the Radio Equipment Control (REC) and the Radio Equipment (RE).
 REC and RE defined by CPRI correspond to BBU and RRH, respectively.
 The current specified maximum bit rate of CPRI is limited to 10 Gbps, however, IMT 2020 and beyond mobile systems will offer higher data rates greater than 10 Gbps to the mobile terminals [1].
 The capacity of the mobile fronthaul link has to be increased to satisfy with the technical requirements of such mobile systems.
 The new CPRI for IMT 2020 and beyond is not yet specified , but the target data rate at this stage is 100 Gbps in the condition of BER of 10-12 [4].

+Further conditions w.r.t the propagation environment are described in section 7.3

 Specific issues with respect to regulation

 Suitable frequency range and contiguouis bandwidth was proposed by considering gaseous attenuation characteristics in the frequency range from 100 GHz to 1000 GHz [5].
 There are the specific resonant attenuation by oxygen and water vapour.
 The contiguous band is simply estimated by avoiding the resonance attenuation lines.
 Table 1 below summarizes the suitable frequency range and the contiguous bandwidth.
 In the frequency range from 200 GHz to 320 GHz, it is difficult to have contiguous bands for mobile services below 252 GHz, because many frequency bands are not allocated for the fixed services [6].
 However, the frequency bands between 252 GHz and 275 GHz have been already allocated for fixed services.
-If the frequency band from 275 GHz to 320 GHz can be allocated or identified for fixed services, a contiguous band of 68 GHz can be utilized for point-to-point type fixed srvices for not only the mobile fronthaul link, but also the wireless data center link, as shown in Figure 6.4.
-In order to allocate or identify the frequency band from 275 GHz to 320 GHz for the fixed service, the Table of Frequency Allocations in the Radio Regulatios have to be revicsed at the future World Radiocommunication Conference.
+If the frequency band from 275 GHz to 320 GHz can be allocated or identified for fixed services, a contiguous band of 68 GHz , as shown in Figure 6.4can be utilized for point-to-point type fixed services for not only the wireless fronthaul link, but also for the applications described in this document.
+Due to the operation in outdoor environments measures to avoid interference of passive services operating in the same band has to be avoided.
+Results on investigations of potential interference for fixed wireless links are reported in [7,8].
+In order to allocate or identify the frequency band from 275 GHz to 320 GHz for the fixed service, the Table of Frequency Allocations in the Radio Regulatios have to be revised at the future World Radiocommunication Conference.

 Table 1 Suitable frequency range and contiguous bandwidth.